-For those that choose to give CBD a try, there are generally two options for the type of extracts they use—isolate or full-spectrum CBD products.
-Isolate formulas contain only CBD, while full-spectrum products have a range of other useful extracts.
-This is where terpenes come into play.
-Terpenes constitute a large part of full-spectrum CBD products and contribute to their overall effects.
+For those that choose to give CBD a try, there are generally two options—isolate or full-spectrum CBD products.
+Isolate formulas contain only CBD, while full-spectrum products contain a range of other potentially therapeutic compounds, including terpenes.

 In nature, terpenes can be found in the essential oils of many plants where they serve the purpose of aiding in plant defense against environmental stressors, as well as attracting insects for pollination.
 Different flowers and trees have varying terpene profiles, some of which are commonly used in everyday products like perfumes, cleaning solutions, and medicines.

 More recently, there’s been some buzz surrounding the types of terpenes in cannabis plants.
 These compounds are frequently included within CBD products, cannabis oil, and cannabis flowers, which has led to consumers who are increasingly curious about the potential health benefits that terpenes may offer—both on their own and when combined with other cannabinoids like THC and CBD.

 Terpenes work in a multitude of ways, and they can differ greatly in the tastes and smells that they bring to the table.
 The aromatic scent of cannabis and its extracts are commonly attributed to terpenes, which create unique variations among different cannabis strains.